bcgsc/mavis/docs/configuration/pipeline.md

 far-left.](/images/pipeline_options.svg)

 The most common use case is
-`auto-generating a configuration file <pipeline-config>`{.interpreted-text role="ref"} and then running the pipeline setup step.
+[auto-generating a configuration file](/tutorials/full/#generating-the-config-file) and then running the pipeline setup step.
 The pipeline setup step will run clustering and create scripts for running the other steps.

 ```bash